dotansimha/graphql-code-generator/docs/templates/typescript-apollo-angular.md

 ---
-id: apollo-angular
+id: typescript-apollo-angular
-title: Apollo Angular Template
+title: Typescript Apollo Angular
 ---

 This template generates Apollo services (`Query`, `Mutation` and `Subscription`) with TypeScript typings.
-This template extends the basic TypeScript template [`graphql-codegen-typescript-template`](typescript-typings) and thus shares a similar configuration.
+This template extends the basic TypeScript template [`graphql-codegen-apollo-angular`](typescript-typings) and thus shares a similar configuration.

 It will generate a strongly typed Angular service for every defined query, mutation or subscription.
 The generated Angular services are ready to inject and use within your Angular component.